deepakjois/hs-logo/site/about.markdown

 * [turtle code] from Michael Sloan which I adapted slightly to work with the interpreter.
 * `#diagrams` and `#haskell` IRC channels.
 * [Hakyll] by Jasper Van der Jeugt, which makes it a breeze to manage this site.
-* [Divya Manian] for helping out with the design of this site.

 [calormen]: http://calormen.com/logo/
 [manual]: http://www.cs.berkeley.edu/~bh/v2ch14/manual.html